gigantocypris/torchBragg/NOTES.md

 Shoeboxes are tokens
 Process all shoeboxes with transformer architecture to create a representation.
 The representation is processed to determine the orientation and unit cell distributions (Structure factor matrix is optimized directly).
 Orientation, unit cell, structure factor matrix processed by the forward model to create the simulated image.

+# Reference

+Count number of files with extension .ext in current folder: find . -type f -name "*.ext" | wc -l

+All all files in current folder: find . -type f | wc -l